joibar/dice-roll-simulator/README.md

 # Dice-roll-simulator
-Interactive two-player Dice Duel game built with HTML, CSS, and JavaScript.
+<p>Interactive two-player Dice Duel game built with HTML, CSS, and JavaScript.
 Each player rolls a die, and the one with the higher number wins, unless it's a draw!
-Great for learning DOM manipulation, event handling, and basic game logic.
+Great for learning DOM manipulation, event handling, and basic game logic.</p>
 ---
 <!DOCTYPE html>
 <html lang="en">